Buttered Crouton

 1/4 cup extra virgin olive oil

-2 tsp.
-Kosher salt, Diamond Crystal is recommended---otherwise use any regular salt
+2 tsp. salt, regular salt

 2 tablespoon honey

 Procedure: Heat the olive oil in pan over medium heat then and fry the cubes of bread until it is golden.
 Remove the bread and turn the heat off---save the oil.
 Toast slivered almonds - about 15 minutes at 350 degrees.
 In a food processor chop the croutons, toasted almonds, cayenne, oil (from cooking the bread) and garlic.
 Puree to a smooth paste.
 Add red bell pepper, tomatoes, cayenne pepper, paprika, red wine vinegar, and red wine to other ingredients.
-Pulse while adding adding hazelnut oil, EVOO, salt and honey, with processor running.
-Makes 6 cups of sauce.
+Pulse while adding hazelnut oil, EVOO, salt and honey, with processor running.
+Makes about 5 cups of sauce.
 Can be refrigerated for up to two weeks and frozen for several months.

 American BBQ Sauce---Spicy sweet and sour red sauce for any barbecue!